October 9, 2024

 This means that, as AI changes healthcare, the ACS is poised to play a significant role in how AI is incorporated into data collection for quality improvement and verification programs.

-To be clear, to date, we have not permitted the use of any of our data to facilitate machine learning.
+To date, we have only permitted minimal use of our data to facilitate machine learning, and only with appropriate protections.
 Rather, the College’s current work is focused on explorations of optimal future use.
 With Dr. Melton-Meaux’s help, we are examining how to improve our data collection processes, offer better real-time feedback in clinical settings, and help healthcare centers (particularly small and rural hospitals) access our Quality Programs.
 The overarching concerns are broad and timeless: to determine how to best improve our enterprise and serve all surgeons.

 Because the ACS is one of the largest surgical organizations in the world, we also strive to present innovative research and education on AI in surgery.